7amza-eth/LongTermAssetAnalysis/README.md

 Project Title: Long-term investment analysis of SPY vs BTC vs ETH

-Team Members: Hamza Hegab.
-Nico Eiden, Joshua Mitchell
+Team Members: Hamza Hegab, Nico Eiden, Joshua Mitchell, Mayura Solom

 Project Description: The returns, volatility and risk for each asset will be analyzed using variance, standard deviation, beta, sharpe ratio, and calmar ratio.
 A short summary and various graphs will also be used to better portray the findings of the analysis.